-The Revoflyfish tagging program was a pilot program that focused on kingfish that venture onto the flats and into skinny water during the warmer months.
-These fish are a very valuable resource particularily to the travelling fly angler and not much is known about their movements.
-The Revoflyfish pilot program has now be taken on by the scientists who provide information to the government agency tasked with managing our fisheries in NZ.
+The pilot program I started in 2015 has now been taken on by the scientists who provide information to the government agency tasked with managing our fisheries in NZ.
 Fly fishing has helped illustrate that all kingfish, regardless of size are a valuable resource and can be a real asset to the fishing tourism dollar in NZ.
 When we tag a king, you can be sure the information gained is put to good use.